zenml-io/zenml/docs/book/getting-started/deploying-zenml/deploy-with-docker.md

 ### CLI Docker deployments

-If you used the `zenml up --docker` CLI command to deploy the Docker ZenML server, you can check the logs with the command:
+If you used the `zenml login --local --docker` CLI command to deploy the Docker ZenML server, you can check the logs with the command:

 ```shell
 zenml logs -f